synthesized-io/fairlens/docs/user_guide/sensitive.rst

 .. ipython:: python

     df = pd.read_csv("../datasets/compas.csv")
+    df.head()

+    # Apply shallow detection algorithm.
     dt.detect_names_df(df)

-As we can see, some sensitive categories from the dataframe have been picked out by the shallow search.
+As we can see, the sensitive categories from the dataframe have been picked out by the shallow search.
-Let's see now if by enabling deep search we are able to detect more attributes:
+Let's now see what happens when we deep search, but just to make the task a bit more difficult, let's rename the sensitive columns to have random names.

 .. ipython:: python

+    df_deep = pd.read_csv("../datasets/compas.csv")
+    df_deep = df_deep.rename(columns={"Ethnicity": "A", "Language": "Random", "MaritalStatus": "B", "Sex": "C"})

+    # Apply deep detection algorithm.
     dt.detect_names_df(df, deep_search=True)

+The same sensitive columns have been picked, but based solely on their content, as the column names themselves have become non-sugestive.

 Custom Configurations
 ^^^^^^^^^^^^^^^^^^^^^